cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 The Cloudify Management service is a cluster comprised of two to ten nodes, whereas Cloudify best-practice is three nodes.

-**Note** Make sure the following ports are open for each node:
+* Make sure the following ports are open for each node:

  Port      | Description
 -----------|------------
  tcp/80    | REST API and UI.
-This port must be accessible when SSL is not enabled. tcp/443   | REST API and UI.
-This port must be accessible when SSL is enabled. tcp/22    | For remote access to the manager from the Cloudify CLI.
-(Optional) tcp/5671  | RabbitMQ.
+ tcp/443   | REST API and UI.
+ tcp/22    | For remote access to the manager from the Cloudify CLI. tcp/5671  | RabbitMQ.
 This port must be accessible from agent VMs. tcp/53333 | Internal REST communications.
-This port must be accessible from agent VMs. tcp/5432  | PostgreSQL.
-This port must be accessible from agent VMs. tcp/8008  | Patroni control port. tcp/22000 | Filesystem replication port.
+This port must be accessible from agent VMs. tcp/5432  | PostgreSQL. tcp/8008  | Patroni control port. tcp/22000 | Filesystem replication port.

+* Please notice the 'networks' section in the config.yaml file.
+In case you use a load-balancer, you would need to specify its private IP in order for the different agents to connect to it.
+Please see further explanation in the "Accessing the Load-Balancer Using Cloudify Agents" section of this guide under "Management Service Load Balancer".

 Configure the following settings in `/etc/cloudify/config.yaml` for each Manager service cluster node:

 * In case of an **externally hosted PostgreSQL database** i.e. "bring your own":
-   * **Notice** Some of the keys in the 'postgresql_client' section are relevant only for some databases.
+   * **Notice** Some of the keys in the 'postgresql_client' section are relevant only for a few cloud services.
 Make sure you read the comments provided and follow them.